 In order for any treatment or transitional program like OPI to work, each young adult must first read as much as they can about it, enough to begin to understand that, if he/she enrolls, they will be able to start to:

 As much as it may be possible, they must be able to feel some small degree of excitement about the possibilities that lie ahead for them in that program.
 They must believe there could be “a light at the end of the tunnel” and know that appropriate individualized structure, oversight, continuum of care and compassionate support will be afforded them, there.

 At the OPI Living programs this is accomplished by “weaving” together:

-- Our highly therapeutic program, including group and individual psychotherapy, psychiatric management of medications, one-to-one life skills training, special groups (Dialectical Behavior Therapy, Cognitive Behavior Therapy), etc., with
+Our highly therapeutic program, including group and individual psychotherapy, psychiatric management of medications, one-to-one life skills training, special groups (Dialectical Behavior Therapy, Cognitive Behavior Therapy), etc.

 The choices each young adult makes for how he/she wants to start moving forward in the real world.

 We start this exciting process of engaging Prospective participants with the simple packet of information we send (or e-mail) to them, if everyone agrees it is appropriate to do so.
 This accompanies the informational packet that is sent to parents/sponsors.

 But it serves a greater purpose:

 It helps that young person to start thinking “Maybe this is FINALLY where I can start figuring out what I want to do with my life.”